Sustainable packaging: Alternatives to conventional plastics

 A plant proteins-based biodegradable packaging alternative to plastic was developed based on research about spider silk which is known for its high strength and similar on the molecular level.

 Researchers at the Agricultural Research Service are looking into using dairy-based films as an alternative to petroleum-based packaging.
 Instead of being made of synthetic polymers, these dairy-based films would be composed of proteins such as casein and whey, which are found in milk.
 The films would be biodegradable and offer better oxygen barriers than synthetic, chemical-based films.
+Another biodegradable polymer, polysaccharides, found in cellulose, chitosan, and starch, can also be used to create the films, coatings, and aerogels for food packaging.
 More research must be done to improve the water barrier quality of the dairy-based film, but advances in sustainable packaging are actively being pursued.

 Sustainable packaging policy cannot be individualized by a specific product.
 Effective legislation would need to include alternatives to many products, not just a select few; otherwise, the positive impacts of sustainable packing will not be as effective as they need in order to propel a significant reduction of plastic packaging.
 Finding alternatives can reduce greenhouse gas emissions from unsustainable packaging production and reduce dangerous chemical by-products of unsustainable packaging practices.

 Costs

 The process of engineering more environmentally acceptable packages can include consideration of the costs.
 Some companies claim that their environmental packaging program is cost effective.
 Some alternative materials that are recycled/recyclable and/or less damaging to the environment can lead to companies incurring increased costs.
 Though this is common when any product begins to carry the true cost of its production (producer pays, producer responsibility laws, take-back laws).
 There may be an expensive and lengthy process before the new forms of packaging are deemed safe to the public, and approval may take up to two years.
-It is important to note here, that for most of the developed world, tightening legislation, and changes in major retailer demand (Walmart's Sustainable Packaging Scorecard for example) the question is no longer "if" products and packaging should become more sustainable, but how-to and how-soon to do it.
+For most of the developed world, tightening legislation, and changes in major retailer demand (Walmart's Sustainable Packaging Scorecard for example) the question is no longer "if" products and packaging should become more sustainable, but how-to and how-soon to do it.